-Let’s compare three alternative reusable pods for your Nespresso machine.
+Let’s compare alternative reusable pods for your Nespresso machine.

 What makes Mycoffeestar’s reusable capsules unique is that they’re made entirely of stainless steel and have a screw-top opening for filling and sealing.
 That means Mycoffeestar’s construction is entirely free of other parts.
 There are a handful of coffee maker models (with grooves inside the machine) that require an additional silicone ring to prevent leakage; two are included, but we didn’t need either.

 Usage instructions are included but can also be found online.
 The screw top was somewhat difficult to use in practice, especially if it is at all wet, but it is nevertheless the most secure of all the models we tried.
 Mycoffeestar explicitly recommends using fine or very finely ground coffee and includes a coffee sample in the shipment.
 The flavor was weaker than original Nespresso capsules, but still fine.

 This reusable coffee capsule is particularly robust and built to last.
 You can order them directly from the manufacturer’s online shop.
 However shipping them over the Atlantic from Switzerland isn’t exactly sustainable and is relatively expensive.
 Why not consider one of the following purchase options instead?